AliA1997/CryptoVapes/frontend/BEST CODING PRACTICES.md

 * Mobile first, make sure styles look good on mobile.
 * Reuse classes
 * For sass import all sass files in the index.sass.
+* Try to use vw, vh or % for you width's and height.
+For example 100% instead of 640px.

 ## Redux
 * It should hold global state, but not all state.